-Incorporating weekly deep conditioning in your natural hair regimen will help to reduce the amount of split ends you get and promote elasticity.
-Split ends can be caused by dry, brittle hair, so it’s important to ensure your hair is moisturized and strengthened.
+Deep conditioning weekly will help to reduce the amount of split ends you get and increase elasticity (the bounce back).
+Split ends can be caused by dry, brittle hair, so it’s important to keep it moisturized and strengthened.

 When you deep condition, I recommend

-Before purchasing any natural hair product, it’s important to check your ingredients!
-Unfortunately, there are some brands that add certain ingredients in their products that can be damaging for our natural hair.
-For example, sulfates are found in some shampoos and can cause more dryness and irritation for your hair/scalp.
+Before purchasing any product, it’s important to check the ingredients!
+Unfortunately, some brands use ingredients that can be damaging to our hair.
+For example, sulfates are found in some shampoos and can cause dryness + irritation.
 Imagine how your hair would react if you used

-I have an old blog post where I listed natural hair brands that are black-owned, woman-owned, and create their products with natural ingredients.
-These brands have made a great impact on the overall health of my hair and I encourage you to try them out!
+I have a post where I listed natural hair brands that are black-owned and create their products with all-natural ingredients.
+These brands have made an impact on the overall health of my hair and I encourage you to try them out!
 You can check out that post here.

 Be Gentle With Your Hair

-And trust me, I know detangling can become frustrating at times—it’s one step in my wash day I don’t look forward to!
+Trust me, I know detangling is frustrating at times—it’s one step I don’t look forward to!
 However, it has to be done and you want to make sure you detangle gently.
-You don’t want to run the hair tool through your hair out of frustration and end up causing damage.
 Start with your ends and work your way up to the roots to remove any tangles or shed hair.

-You also want to make sure you’re using a good hair tool to properly detangle your hair.
-One of my favorite hair tools to use when detangling is the Felicia Leatherwood Detangling Brush.
-I always lightly finger detangle first before using this on my hair.
-It does a great job at detangling without snagging your strands or being too rough.
+You also want to make sure you’re using a good hair tool to properly detangle.
+One of my favorite tools to use is the Felicia Leatherwood Detangling Brush.
+I make sure to finger detangle before using this on my hair.
+It does a great job at detangling without snagging your strands or being too harsh.

 Related Post: Make Detangling Easy and Get Your Life Back!